UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn3/exercises/_index.md

 1. This functional component return a `<div>` that contains the following:

-   1. An `<h2>` heading that says something to the effect of "3 Fun Facts About this Hobby".
+   1. An `<h2>` heading that says something to the effect of "3 Fun Facts About Needlepoint".
-   1. An ordered list that contains three facts that you want others to know about your chosen hobby.
+   1. An ordered list that contains three facts that you want others to know about needlepoint.
+Here's a few:
+      * Needlepoint uses a specialized canvas as it's base.
+      * The most basic stitch is called a tent stitch.
+      * Needlepoint uses a lot of different kinds of fibers.

 1. Import and Call the new `HobbyIntroduction` component under your `<h1>` heading in `App.jsx`.